gnu-octave/symbolic/HOWTO-release.md

       - fill it out as best we can

-  * Update 2017-07: tagging now happens after review, by admins!
+  * Update 2022-07: tagging now happens after review, by admins!

       - Ticket should include the git hash to be tagged.

-      - If packages seem ok, admin/reviewer will tag with:
+      - If packages seem ok, hopefully someone else will +1 the release then we can tag:

           `git tag -a v3.x.y -m "Version 3.x.y"`

+      - Follow the admin instructions under the review wiki above:

+          `sftp` is useful for looking, and can then use `rsync`, something like `rsync -auvn --delete ./tmp/symbolic-html/symbolic/ <user>@web.sourceforge.net:/home/project-web/octave/htdocs/packages/symbolic/`

   * Make sure tags are current on both sourceforge and github.
     `git push --tags origin main`.